 This same basic principle of inductive charging is the one which is used in wireless charging of devices.

 Wireless charging is a technology that uses magnetic fields to transfer power between a battery or other devices and the charger.
 It lets you charge your smartphone’s battery “cable-free”.
 The most common type of wireless charging is called inductive charging.
 It basically uses a principle known as electromagnetic induction.
 Wireless chargers come in different shapes and sizes, but all of them work using this principle.

 This involves a very flat series of coils inside the charging pad and the phone itself (if the phone’s hardware is compatible with wireless charging.
-The receiver induction coil inside the smartphone is made of copper and the wireless charger contains a transmitter coil made of copper as well.
-When you place your phone on the charger, the transmitter coil generates an electromagnetic field that the receiver coil converts to electricity for the phone’s battery.

 What is a Qi-certified wireless charger?

 If you’ve been on the lookout for wireless charger, I can guess you’ve seen the term “Qi-certified” and most probably you just couldn’t get around the term.
 Well what does it really mean.
 “Qi” is just a wireless charging standard.
 Okay let’s slow down a bit.
 The word Qi is pronounced as “chee”. which basically means energy flow in Chinese.
 It is a standard for wireless energy transmission maintained by the Wireless Power Consortium (WPC), and it is to standardize the wireless charging across all devices in a uniform format.